 The tractor and wagon will take you through Strawberry Hill’s property, giving you fun facts along the way.
 (Fun fact we learned: they plant their strawberries by hand every single year!
 This was mind-blowing to me because their strawberry field is massive).

 While on the hay ride, you’ll see cows and get the chance to feed them a little treat!
 Then, the tractor will drop you off at an exclusive area that’s only accessible for those who hop on the hay ride.
-You’ll find more farm animals to pet (Queen Victoria, the farm’s pig, was a big hit!), a sandbox, seesaws, a variety of games, several large slides, the pumpkin patch, and (new this year!) a giant Jumping Pillow!
+You’ll find more farm animals to pet (Queen Victoria, the farm’s pig, was a big hit!), a sandbox, seesaws, a variety of games, several large slides, the pumpkin patch, and a giant Jumping Pillow!

 Once you and your kids are done playing, you can hop back on a wagon to head back to the Shed.